sherylll/lenet5-accelerator/README.md

 # lenet5-accelerator
 This is the final project for [Special Course on Computer Architecture](http://www.am.ics.keio.ac.jp/comparc/), in which FPGA and GPU are used for acclerating a simple CNN LeNet-5.
 For FPGA and GPU, HLS and Cuda are used respectively.

+The C implementation of LeNet5 achieves a latency of about 0.005s/inference, and this is almost indifferent to the number of samples it run on.

+Hardware info:
+- CPU: Intel(R) Core(TM) i7-2600 CPU @ 3.40GHz
+- GPU: GeForce GTX 970
+- FPGA: Xilinx Kintex Ultrascale

 ## HLS
 ### Use the prepared code to generate HLS project
 - run `vivado_hls -f build_prj.tcl` in this repo, and you'll have a synthesizale project.